jgkramer/jgkramer.github.io/_drafts/post10_virginia.md

 ### Other Regions' Growth

 The 3.9% average year-over-year growth in Virginia can be contrasted to the same data for two adjacent regions in the southeastern and mid-Atlantic United States: Tennessee, the Carolinas region, the Baltimore region, and the "American Electric Power" subregion of PJM, covering parts of western Virginia (not the data center area), West Virginia and southern Ohio.
-None of these charts show the same upward trend seen in the Virginia data above.

 ![Tennessee 5-year demand](/assets/images/post10_multi_GW_demand_1.png)

 ![Carolinas 5-year demand](/assets/images/post10_multi_GW_demand_2.png)

-Rather, both of these tell the same near-zero growth trajectory story attributed to the U.S. more broadly
+None of these charts show the same upward trend seen in the Virginia data above.
+They all tell the same near-zero growth trajectory story attributed to the U.S. more broadly.

 <STYLE TYPE="text/css">
 <!--